deangela/DM2173-Motion-Graphics-Studio-SP18/show_and_tells.md

 ---

+* Show and tells are due on the date listed on the course [schedule](schedule.md).
 * You will either volunteer for or be assigned from the list below or discuss an alternate choice that is not on the list with the professor.
 * After quickly researching the choices, please post on the class main slack channel, mgs_sp18, your show and tell choice.
 First come first serve.
-* Show and tells are due on the date listed on the course [schedule](schedule.md).
-* Show a reel OR at least 3 examples of work of your chosen artist, designer, director, filmmaker, or company.
-Try to obtain hi-res footage if at all possible.
-Make sure you use the *designers + studios*  dropdown menu at the top of the [Art Of The Title](http://www.artofthetitle.com) website to do research for your show and tell.
+* Make sure you take advantage of using the *designers + studios*  dropdown menu at the top of the [Art Of The Title](http://www.artofthetitle.com) website to do research for your show and tell.
 ALMOST all of them should be there.
 Not all of them will be there.
+* Try to obtain hi-res footage if at all possible.

+There are 3 parts to this assignment:
+**SHOW**
+* Show work to the class from your selected company or motion designer in the form of a reel OR 3 examples of their work aka **Show &amp Tell**.
+This can just be a link to the reel or links to at least 3 projects of your chosen company or motion designer.
+**TELL**
-* Be familiar with a brief bio and be prepared to CRITICALLY discuss your assigned artist, designer, director, filmmaker, or company and their supporting footage in a dynamic presentation in front of the class
+* Be familiar with a brief bio and be prepared to CRITICALLY discuss your assigned artist, designer, director, filmmaker, or company and their supporting footage in front of the class
+**REVERSE STORYBOARD**
 * Select one of the 3 examples of their work to reverse storyboard, by getting screenshots of three key frames.
-Analyze these key frames using vocabulary from Motion Design by Matt Woolman. **Upload this reverse storyboard as a pdf with the 3 screenshots and written analysis to the MGS slack channel.**
+* Analyze these key frames using vocabulary from Motion Design by Matt Woolman.
+* **Upload this reverse storyboard as a pdf with the 3 screenshots and written analysis to the MGS slack channel.**
+* Be prepared to also show and discuss your reverse storyboard in class.

 ---